Thinking | 10 August 2020

 2. Permitted worker permit scheme

 The Scheme broadly requires employees to carry a permit issued by the employer, together with photographic personal ID, when travelling to and from their workplace, unless an exemption applies.
 Permits will be required from the period from 11.59 pm on Wednesday 5 August 2020 to 11.59 pm on Sunday 16 August 2020 (unless extended).
-The approved templates of the permit which must be completed by the employer and signed by both the employer and employee are available here.
+The approved templates of the permit which must be completed by the employer and signed by both the employer and employee.

 For a more detailed analysis of the operation of the scheme read our recent update.